 This command prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
-It should indicate a 1.8 version of Java, and list the path to the JDK.
+It should indicate an 11 version of Java, and list the path to where Java is located.
 If you don’t see this information, see Troubleshooting.

 NetBeans users can use the IDE’s Maven support to open the project directly.

 As you navigate through the code, you can tell NetBeans to attach source code JAR files by clicking the "Attach" button that appears in the top of the main content window.
 This allows you to read the Jenkins core source code as you develop plugins.
 (Or just select Download Sources on the Dependencies node.)

 You are advised to use the NetBeans plugin for Jenkins/Stapler development.
 This offers many Jenkins-specific features.
 Most visibly, create a new plugin using New Project » Maven » Jenkins Plugin, and use Run project to test it.

 IntelliJ users just need to open the project and all should work out of the box.